Harshith8333/EEG-Task-Classification-ASD/README.md

 4. **Apply ICA** to remove noise and muscle artifacts
 5. **Compute Band Power** (Delta, Theta, Alpha, Beta, Gamma) via Welch’s method
 6. **Save Clean Features** to CSV for modeling
+7. **Time–Frequency Analysis (TFA)** – Generated visual spectrograms from raw EEG to explore task-specific changes in power across time and frequency bands.
+These plots helped interpret brainwave dynamics but were not used directly as ML inputs.

 ---